sabasayer/module.core/README.md

 ```

-Create DI Decorators if you want to use.
+Create Dependency Injection Decorators if you want to use them.

 ```Typescript
 export const xhResolve = new ResolveDecorators();